Cuprimine Prescribing Information

 Proteinuria and/or hematuria may develop during therapy and may be warning signs of membranous glomerulopathy which can progress to a nephrotic syndrome.
 Close observation of these patients is essential.
-In some patients the proteinuria disappears with continued therapy; in others, penicillamine must be discontinued.
-When a patient develops proteinuria or hematuria the physician must ascertain whether it is a sign of drug-induced glomerulopathy or is unrelated to penicillamine.
+In some patients, the proteinuria disappears with continued therapy; in others, penicillamine must be discontinued.
+When a patient develops proteinuria or hematuria, the physician must ascertain whether it is a sign of drug-induced glomerulopathy or is unrelated to penicillamine.

-Rheumatoid arthritis patients who develop moderate degrees of proteinuria may be continued cautiously on penicillamine therapy, provided that quantitative 24-hour urinary protein determinations are obtained at intervals of one to two weeks.
+Rheumatoid arthritis patients who develop moderate degrees of proteinuria may be continued cautiously on penicillamine therapy, provided that quantitative 24-hour urinary protein determinations are obtained at intervals of 1 to 2 weeks.
 Penicillamine dosage should not be increased under these circumstances.
 Proteinuria which exceeds 1 g/24 hours, or proteinuria which is progressively increasing, requires either discontinuance of the drug or a reduction in the dosage.
 In some patients, proteinuria has been reported to clear following reduction in dosage.

-In rheumatoid arthritis patients penicillamine should be discontinued if unexplained gross hematuria or persistent microscopic hematuria develops.
+In rheumatoid arthritis patients, penicillamine should be discontinued if unexplained gross hematuria or persistent microscopic hematuria develops.

-In patients with Wilson's disease or cystinuria the risks of continued penicillamine therapy in patients manifesting potentially serious urinary abnormalities must be weighed against the expected therapeutic benefits.
+In patients with Wilson's disease or cystinuria, the risks of continued penicillamine therapy in patients manifesting potentially serious urinary abnormalities must be weighed against the expected therapeutic benefits.

 When penicillamine is used in cystinuria, an annual x-ray for renal stones is advised.
-Cystine stones form rapidly, sometimes in six months.
+Cystine stones form rapidly, sometimes in 6 months.
 Up to one year or more may be required for any urinary abnormalities to disappear after penicillamine has been discontinued.

 Goodpasture's syndrome has occurred rarely.
 The development of abnormal urinary findings associated with hemoptysis and pulmonary infiltrates on x-ray requires immediate cessation of penicillamine.

 Obliterative bronchiolitis has been reported rarely.
-The patient should be cautioned to report immediately pulmonary symptoms such as exertional dyspnea, unexplained cough or wheezing.
+The patient should be cautioned to report immediately pulmonary symptoms such as exertional dyspnea, unexplained cough, or wheezing.
 Pulmonary function studies should be considered at that time.

 Onset of new neurological symptoms has been reported with Cuprimine (see ADVERSE REACTIONS).
 Occasionally, neurological symptoms become worse during initiation of therapy with Cuprimine (see INDICATIONS).
 Myasthenic syndrome sometimes progressing to myasthenia gravis has been reported.
 Ptosis and diplopia, with weakness of the extraocular muscles, are often early signs of myasthenia.
 In the majority of cases, symptoms of myasthenia have receded after withdrawal of penicillamine.